in3rsha/bitcoin-utxo-dump/README.md

 It takes me about **20 minutes** to get all the UTXOs.

-Obviously this depends on how big the UTXO database is and how fast your computer is.
+This obviously this depends on how big the UTXO database is and how fast your computer is.
 For me, the UTXO database had 52 million entries, and I'm using a Thinkpad X220 (with a SSD).

 Either way, I'd probably make a cup of tea after it starts running.

 ### How big is the file?

-The file should be around **7GB**.
+The file should be around **7GB** (roughly **2.5 times the size** of the LevelDB database: `du -h ~/.bitcoin/chainstate/`).

 Again, this depends on how many entries are in the UTXO database, but it also depends what _fields_ you choose to have in the results: